-Ashley Earley returns to West End for her second stint as an assistant coach with the Commodores in April 2021; 2022-23 will be her second season on current head coach Shea Ralph’s staff.
+Ashley Earley returned to West End for her second stint as an assistant coach with the Commodores in April 2021; 2022-23 will be her second season on current head coach Shea Ralph’s staff.

 A member of Vanderbilt’s 1,000-point club as a student-athlete from 2001-05, Earley returns to the program after being on the Vandy bench from 2013-16.
 With a track record of success in Memorial Gymnasium as a student-athlete and a coach, Earley coached Vanderbilt to the NCAA Tournament in 2014 while working hard on the recruiting front to bring in a pair of top-20 classes, including the nation’s sixth-best unit and the top class in the SEC in 2016.